curvedinf/dir-assistant/README.md

 ### For Platform Install Issues

-System dependencies may be required for the `platform` step and are outside the scope of these instructions.
+System dependencies may be required for the `platform` command and are outside the scope of these instructions.

-If you have any issues building llama-cpp-python, the project's install instructions may offer more
+If you have any issues building `llama-cpp-python`, the project's install instructions may offer more
 info: https://github.com/abetlen/llama-cpp-python

 ## API Configuration